-Based on the above, management concluded that indicators of impairment were present at 31 December 2014.
-An impairment test was completed.
+Quarter 4 2014: At 31 December 2014, an impairment test was completed on the assets in the Hungarian cost pool.
+The test demonstrated that the estimated recoverable amount of the exploration and evaluation assets and property, plant and equipment in the pool was insufficient to cover the carrying amount of these assets.
 The principal impairment indicator was the Company's ability to finance future exploration to commercially develop the asset.
-The capitalised value of the Group's Hungarian assets has been impaired by \$26.5 million at 31 December 2014.
+The capitalised value of the Group's Hungarian assets was impaired by \$26.5 million at 31 December 2014.